flying-dutchmen/3DS-Sails/README.md

 ##Canvas for Nintendo 3ds platform
 All source Code with exception of "Dual_for" presented has undergone debuging & passed test Eg. is functional/usable.
 The *.c Sources & demos presented how ever broken, assume an intermediate++ knowledge "C" for thire usage!
-To steno-graph, laymen others a "glips &or appreciation for the work involved in building an implemention" and not scarcely fathom just the *.h header/interface's! & too many other authours && engineers && pro-liter-riot's mentioned here or not through out "A very sincere Thank-You"!
+To steno-graph, laymen others a "glips &or appreciation for the work involved in building an implemention" and not scarcely fathom just the *.h header/interface's!
+& too many other authours && engineers && pro-liter-riot's mentioned here or not through out "A very sincere Thank-You"!

-& digress width: Some how ore an other?
+& I digress width: Some how ore an other?
 "Over priced & rusted, badly out-dated tele-com" smell the epson 3rd-dimension salts, woke up & cought the ball.
-Eg. "inhuman-resource & investmentmnet in personal"! sounds left field?
+Eg. "inhuman-resource & investmentment in personal"! sounds left field?

 S.V.P.
 Any Questions, requests &or proposals can be sent via email!